devchallenges-io/web-project-ideas/README.md

 #### Frontend Developer Path

-Frontend Developer Path is the place where you practice popular frameworks that are required in almost every Frontend job like React, Vue.js, and Svelte,...
+This path is the place where you practice popular frameworks that are required in almost every Frontend job like React, Vue.js, and Svelte,...

 | Project Name | Level | Recommended Tech | Link/Status
 | --- | --- | --- | --- |